 6.1 Sampling shall be in accordance with Practice D 3715/D 3715M.

 6.2 Sampling for other purposes – The sampling and the number of test specimens depends on the purpose of the testing.
 Practice E 122 is recommended.
-It is common to test at least five specimens of a particular tape.
+Test at least five specimens of a particular tape.
 Test specimens should be taken from several rolls of a tape and, whenever possible, among several production runs of tape.
 Strong conclusions about a specific property of a tape cannot be based on the test result of a single unit (roll) of product.

 7. Test Specimens